sarasg89/Work-Day-Scheduler/README.md

 ## Credits

-The starter code for this application can be found in [this repository](https://github.com/coding-boot-camp/crispy-octo-meme) by Georgeyoo
+The starter code for this application can be found in [this repository](https://github.com/coding-boot-camp/crispy-octo-meme) by Georgeyoo.

+The weather widget is provide by [Weatherwidget.org](https://weatherwidget.org/).

 ## License